DataMa-Solutions/docs/extensions/how-to-use/looker-studio_compare.md

 <br/>
 <center><img style="width:60%;" src="{{site.url}}/{{site.baseurl}}/extensions/assets/gif/MetricsDimensionLookerStudio.gif" /></center>

 **3. Custom settings**: Click on the "Settings" icon on the top right corner of Datama's widget.
-You can adjust the methodology for anomaly detection and define which metric you want to analyse in the market equation pane
+You can adjust the methodology for comparison explanation and define which metric you want to analyse in the market equation pane

 **4. [Paid user only] Save settings**: Once you are happy with your settings, in the Looker studio side panel, in the "Style" tab, paste the JSON automatically added to your clipboard in the "Config JSON" field.